-Historic Seattle interacts with public policy in a variety of ways, including:
+Historic Seattle aims to influence public policy in a variety of ways, including:

 - Meeting with decision makers to ensure broad commitment to preservation;

 - Attending meetings and providing public testimony on issues that affect Seattle’s historic places and neighborhoods;

 - Conducting City and County election surveys to gauge candidates’ knowledge of and sensitivity to preservation issues;